Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-This conference will focus on plans for developing the UK’s electricity network and key issues for delivery.
+This conference focused on plans for developing the UK’s electricity network and key issues for delivery.

-It follows the establishment of a Mission Control taskforce at the DESNZ, responsible for delivering the new Government’s pledge of reaching net zero by 2030.
-We expect discussion on the taskforce’s role, including priorities for speeding up connection of new power infrastructure to the grid, such as onshore wind farms, and next steps for collaboration with Ofgem, the National Grid and the Electricity System Operator.
+It followed the establishment of a Mission Control taskforce at the DESNZ, responsible for delivering the new Government’s pledge of reaching net zero by 2030.
+We expected discussion on the taskforce’s role, including priorities for speeding up connection of new power infrastructure to the grid, such as onshore wind farms enabled by the latest Contracts for Difference Allocation Round 6, and next steps for collaboration with Ofgem, the National Grid and the Electricity System Operator.

-The conference also follows publication of both the previous Government’s Electricity networks: Transmission Acceleration Action Plan and Connections Action Plan in November 2023, setting out proposals for network reform and improvements in response to recommendations from the Electricity Networks Commissioner Nick Winser, who is a keynote speaker at this conference.
+The conference also followed publication of both the previous government’s Electricity networks: Transmission Acceleration Action Plan and Connections Action Plan in November 2023, setting out proposals for network reform and improvements, in response to recommendations from the Electricity Networks Commissioner Nick Winser, who was a keynote speaker at this conference.

-We are pleased to be able to include a further keynote session with: Alice Etheridge, Head, Strategic Spatial Energy Planning, National Grid ESO.
+We are pleased to have been able to include further keynote sessions with: Paul van Heyningen, Deputy Director, Electricity Networks Strategy and Regulatory Policy, DESNZ; and Alice Etheridge, Head, Strategic Spatial Energy Planning, National Grid ESO.

-Delegates will look at key issues for implementing planning reform, provision of sufficient operation and storage solutions, and what moving from a ‘connect and build’ to a ‘build and manage’ approach looks like in practice.
+Delegates looked at key issues for implementing planning reform, provision of sufficient operation and storage solutions, and what moving from a ‘connect and build’ to a ‘build and manage’ approach looks like in practice.

 • strategy: priorities for the Government’s new Mission Control taskforce - assessing action plans - costs, finance and investor confidence - alternative approaches to policy and implementation